statichunt/statichunt/content/ssg/nuxtjs.md

 url: "/nuxtjs-themes"

 examples_page_title: Nuxtjs Examples
-examples_meta_title: Hand-Picked Nuxtjs Examples
+examples_meta_title: Nuxtjs Website Examples - Statichunt
-examples_description: Best Nuxtjs Website Examples
+examples_description: A collection of Nuxtjs Website examples to inspire the creation of your next online Project.
-examples_content:
+examples_content: Check out the showcase of a variety of Nuxtjs website examples.
+Get inspired about building your upcoming web project with Nuxtjs static site generator.
 examples_url: "/nuxtjs-examples"

-draft: true
+draft: false
 ---

 Nuxtjs is a static site generator built on top of Vue.js that allows you to create static websites and applications using Vue.js.
 Static sites are faster and more secure than dynamic websites, and with Nuxt, you can create them without anyomplicated setup process.